-The Future of B2B Loyalty is Personalized, Integrated, and Technology-Driven
+The Future of B2B Loyalty Programs is Personalized, Integrated, and Technology-Driven

-When respondents were asked about the Future Drivers of Program Growth and Engagement, their top responses tended to gravitate towards three things: personalization, integration of services, and technological innovation:
+Their top responses tended to gravitate towards three things.
+These were personalization, integration of services, and technological innovation:

 - Ability to run many short-term promotions under one umbrella program